Lecturer SCIE 113 & Science One

 A few professional passions can describe me:

-Mentoring, where I have had the opportunity to mentor undergraduate and graduate students, as well as young adults and adults and help them develop their skills;
+🧑🤝🧑Mentoring: I have had the opportunity to mentor undergraduate and graduate students, young adults and adults alike to develop their skills, find their passions in life, and more;

 ",